jack23curtin/Image-Transform/README.md

 flipChoice = [1,2,3]
 ```

-You can edit the array to lessen the flip choices or to increase the probablity a specific chioce will happen:
+You can edit the array to lessen the flip choices or to increase the probability a specific choice will happen:
 ```
 #50% of the time, Flip will be horizontal
 flipChoice = ["hor","hor","ver","both"]